valentina893/fruit_tree/README.md

 type 'shake' into terminal to shake the magical tree!

-type anyone else to end the program.
+type anything else to end the program.

 don't take too many fruits.